enkidevs/curriculum/JavaScript/Core/be-strict.md

 }
 %exp
-`with` rises some problems here because any name inside the block might map either to a property of the object passed to it, or to a variable in surrounding
+`with` rises some problems here because any variable name inside the block could map either to a property of the object passed as an argument, or to a variable in surrounding
 (or even global) scope.
 At runtime: it's impossible to know which beforehand.
 %